davorg/dmp/chapters/chapter08.md

 Line 22 starts to deal with a new CD.
 First we need to push the previous CD record onto our list of CDs (which is stored in
 $data{CDs}).
 Notice that we also get to this line of code at the start of the first CD record.
-In this case there is no pre- vious CD record to store.
-We take care of this by only storing the record if it con- tains data.
+In this case there is no previous CD record to store.
+We take care of this by only storing the record if it contains data.
 Notice also that as we reuse the same %rec variable for each CD, we make an anonymous copy of it each time.

 Line 23 resets the %rec hash to be empty, and line 24 gets the data